Vonage/vivid-3/libs/components/src/lib/breadcrumb-item/README.md

 Breadcrumbs helps users navigate through a website or web application by showing the current location within the hierarchy of pages, and by providing links to navigate back to pages higher in the hierarchy.

-`vwc-breadcrum-item` should be placed inside a `vwc-breadcrumb` element.
+`vwc-breadcrum-item`s should be placed inside a `vwc-breadcrumb` element.

 ```js
 <script type="module">